yakovsh/rfc4180-bis/draft-shafranovich-rfc4180-bis.md

    aaa,bbb,cccCRLF

-5. Each field MAY be enclosed in double quotes (however, some programs do not use double quotes at all).
+5. Each field MAY be enclosed in double quotes.
 If fields are not enclosed with double quotes, then double quotes MUST NOT appear inside the fields.
 For example: